Wattful/Advanced-TF2-Trading/behavior.md

 ### Sell listings
 The bot automatically creates a sell listing for any unusual item which it acquires in a trade.
 The prices for these sell listings are calculated using sellListingPriceFunction.

+Sell listings are prioritized when sending listings to Backpack.tf, ensuring that they don't get left out due to exceeding the limit on total listings.

 If the user wants to create sell listings for items that the bot did not automatically trade for, such as items from a manually reviewed trade, the bot can read its inventory to create listings for any unusual items that it was not previously tracking.
 This can be achieved using the `readitems` command.